Run for a Cause:

 Online fundraising platform for your charitable life

 We partner with Edward Norton’s fundraising site Crowdrise to create a landing page for our philanthropic efforts.
 Crowdrise makes fundraising incredibly fun and easy.
-Our goal for KBVCM is to create an online fundraising community where we can measure our charitable impact and make giving back even more meaningful.
+Our goal for VCM is to create an online fundraising community where we can measure our charitable impact and make giving back even more meaningful.
 We encourage every runner, volunteer, sponsor and fan to participate and help us raise more money than ever thought possible.

 2014 Official Charities